 We can’t change the past that conditioned us, but we can acknowledge that our past actions – and more importantly our reactions – create within our brains unhelpful patterns that condition us in the present and make it far more likely we will react the same way over and over, in essence becoming trapped by our own programming.

 There’s a sense in society that we need years of therapy to overcome this kind of stuff, but we don’t.
-If we first choose to acknowledge the truth of the situation, ie that we are reacting based on conditioned patterns in our personality, then we just need to interrupt those patterns a few times to break the hold they have over us.
-It’s the simple biology of brain wiring!
+If we let ourselves acknowledge the truth of the situation, i.e., that we are reacting based on conditioned patterns, that our persona in these situations is the result of repeatedly playing out these patterns for years, then the solution is relatively simple – we just need to interrupt those patterns a few times and lay in new ones in order to break the hold they have over us.

 It’s the simple biology of brain patterns that are created by repeated firing and wiring!

 The fact that we might FEEL strongly about the thing we are reacting to is what makes this job difficult.
 Strong feelings on a subject give us a sense of validity and righteousness – regardless of whether it really warrants them or not.
 Most of us have strong feelings on food – which is why it is hard to stop eating certain foods or drinking certain drinks!
 I could have easily picked politics or the Coronavirus!

 One tool that is freely available to us all that would instantly solve many of our problems is the act of steadying our mind for a moment and – to use another clichéd phrase – becoming present.
 In other words – allowing ourselves to come out of the movie scene in our heads and pick up the remote and press pause.